 Build new contacts- Use this time and opportunity to build and develop new club i.e. a book reading club, the Rotary your followers and offer mentorship.
 Just around you.
-Network, network, network! desperate. pillars to building a new net worth; they could be your window to amazing vou initially had.
+Network, network, network! pillars to building a new net worth; they could be your window to amazing opportunities or a new job opportunity Surround yourself with positive people probably even much better than the one always, and when need be, reach out to vou initially had.

-Volunteer - volunteer your skills to shut out the world, throw pity parties or organisations starting with church spiral out of control. or any faith-based organisations, near you, community centers and Non-Governmental Organisations (NGOs). you are actively looking and if they have This helps to keep you busy while at or overeating.
-Please don't shy from work openings or business opportunities the same time putting your skills and reaching out to loved ones.
-Let your developing a communication strategy or work, projects or job opportunities to you. exactly how you feel.
+Volunteer - volunteer your skills to shut out the world, throw pity parties or organisations starting with church spiral out of control. or any faith-based organisations, near you, community centers and Non-Governmental Organisations (NGOs).
 They are also vital as your referees as you